 Countability

-The first point to consider whne trying to answer how many numbers are on the number line, is how can we count them.
+The first point to consider, when trying to answer how many numbers are on the number line, is how can we count them.
 George Cantor in his famous diagonal proof showed that it is actually impossible to count all numbers.

-Using the most simple binary system, we can see if we can list all possible numbers. the list is construed so the number of variations grows.
-Lets call the set S. Next we employ a simple rule which takes the first number in the first row, second number is the second row, and so on, and f inverse the digit.
+Using the most simple binary system, we can see if we can list all possible numbers.
+The list is construed so the number of variations grows.
+Let’s call the set S. Next we employ a simple rule which takes the first number in the first row, the second number is the second row, and so on, and inverse the digit.
 A one becomes zero and a zero becomes one.
-This creates a new number, that as it is based on set S cannot be found in the set.
-If a number exists outside of S the S cannot be listed, and so is uncountable.
+This creates a new number, that, as it is based on set S, cannot be found in the set.
+If a number exists outside S, then S cannot be listed, and so is uncountable.

 As numbers cannot be listed, we need to find another way of qualifying them.
 Cantors solution was to look at the density of numbers, or more importantly the numbers missing from an infinite set.